GLOBAL EVENTS FOR FASHION PROFESSIONALS

 First and foremost, the high cost of implementing these solutions represents an obstacle for smaller manufacturers.
 So why don’t brands join forces to support this industry transformation?
 As Maxine Bédat, Executive Director of the New Standard Institute, points out: “The vast majority of carbon emissions in fashion come from the supply chain, which fashion companies share.
 No one brand is in a position to cover the costs of decarbonising their supplier, when their competitors would stand to benefit from it.
 With the Fashion Act4 in place, all major brands would be required to meet reduction targets and would thus be equally incentivised to step up and address their share of the burden in their respective supply chains.”

-It’s also important to note that, while A.I. is particularly energy-intensive (both in terms of energy consumption and water usage for cooling servers5, a large part of the industry remains neither electrified nor digitalized.
+It’s also important to note that, while A.I. is particularly energy-intensive (both in terms of energy consumption and water usage for cooling servers5, a large part of the industry remains neither electrified nor digitalised.
 Many brands are still far from understanding their supply chains and the upstream journeys of their products, especially at the tier-2 level, and true transparency remains rare6.

-Digital investments should thus prioritize the digitisation of the supply chain to collect vital data and improve connections and communication between players, helping to identify key challenges and implement the most effective improvement measures, ultimately driving better traceability and transparency.
+Digital investments should thus prioritise the digitisation of the supply chain to collect vital data and improve connections and communication between players, helping to identify key challenges and implement the most effective improvement measures, ultimately driving better traceability and transparency.

 For suppliers to remain competitive on speed, quality, price and compliance, objective, verifiable and real-time data is key.
 At Smartex, we call this type of data ‘Golden Data.’
 ‘Golden Data’ enables an accurate understanding of the full cost of a product, a factory’s free capacity, clear quality metrics and environmental and social impact.
-In a lot of ways, this is the first domino that needs to fall in a factory’s modernization journey since it is a key enabler for improvement.”
+In a lot of ways, this is the first domino that needs to fall in a factory’s modernisation journey since it is a key enabler for improvement.”

 The Modern Textile Factory, Smartex X The Interline